Long form. Nonlinear timelines. Because relationships are complicated.

 Day 125 (February of the first year)

 There is nothing unfamiliar about him; even his strangeness is inviting.
 He is gentle and elegant, with artful hair and warm, elongated piano hands — magic hands, I call them.
 His smile is the widest, most beautiful I’ve ever seen.
-All I want to do is make him smile.
+All I want to do is make him break into that smile.

-I give things up for him because they’d involve other men, however Platonic.
+I give things up for him because they’d involve other men, however platonic.
 A trip to Morocco.
 Cuba.
 Fiji.
 Salsa lessons with a different partner.
 Regular snowboarding trips.

 I’m happy to give them up.
 He’s my love.

 A small window of bliss exists for us after he abolishes his thoughts of this girl is too good for me; I’m never going to get her; she’ll grow tired of me.